vaibhavnoreply/kubernetes-best-practices/namespace/README.md

 #### Should Have RBAC Configured If Multiple Namespaces

 Enhancing role-based access controls (RBAC) by limiting users and processes to certain namespaces.
-RBAC can work with either the <b>ClusterRole</b> resource type, which is scoped to the entire cluster, or the <b>Role</b> resource type, which is scoped to a specific namespace.
+RBAC can work with either the `ClusterRole` resource type, which is scoped to the entire cluster, or the `Role` resource type, which is scoped to a specific namespace.
 This means that you can limit the resources a user is allowed to access, either globally or within a particular namespace.

+Read [this](https://learnk8s.io/rbac-kubernetes) document for more information.